Quantitative Finance & Economics (QFE)

 QFE 5340.
 Financial Econometrics.

-This course explores corporate finance and asset pricing models in application of economic and financial data.
-Topics include estimation and inferences of financial models, principle component/factor analysis, capital asset pricing, volatility modeling, risk management, derivative pricing, portfolio allocation/optimizations, simulating financial systems, among others.
-Analytical software will be used to estimate models.
+This course examines econometric methods applied to corporate finance and asset pricing using financial data.
+Topics include estimation and inference in financial models, principal component and factor analysis, capital asset pricing models, volatility modeling, and risk measurement.
+The course also analyzes derivative pricing, portfolio allocation and optimization, and simulation of financial systems.
+Emphasis is placed on applying statistical techniques to model financial relationships, evaluate risk, and interpret empirical results.
+Analytical software is used to estimate models, analyze datasets, and assess model performance in financial applications.
 Prerequisite: QFE 5320 with a grade of "C" or better.

 QFE 5353.
 Fixed Income Analysis.